nikaemami/nikaemami/README.md

 - ⚡ Fun fact: ...
 -->
 <h2> 👩🏻‍💻 &nbsp;About me</h2>
-I am an Electrical Engineering PhD student at NYU, Tandon School of Engineering.
+I am an Electrical Engineering PhD candidate at NYU, Tandon School of Engineering.

 My research focuses on deep learning for multimodal and graph-based learning, with applications in speech, vision, and neural decoding.